bigodines/bigodines/README.md

       ░
 ```
 ```
-=> Currently building the future of in-home care @ Honorcare.com
+=> Currently building the future of homecare @ Honorcare.com

 => Previously @ Gametime, Luxe, Vungle and Yahoo.
 ```